Use of User Input Translations

 4. Sign in with the fr-CA locale, and create a sales order for the customer on the Sales Orders form.

-5. Initiate printing of the sales order by using Reports > Print Sales Order/Quote, and the system opens the ready-to-print sales order in French.
+5. Initiate printing of the sales order by clicking Print Sales Order on the More menu, and the system opens the ready-to-print sales order in French.

 Also, you can print a document by using the corresponding report form.
 On the report form, you select the reference number of the document, specify locale of the customer or vendor in the Locale box, and run the report.
 The system opens the ready-to-print document in the language of the locale you have specified.
 For details, see the previous section in this topic.